LauraHilliger/passbolt-help/_05-small-print/cla.md

 order: 3
 ---

-## Frequently asked questions

-### Why do we need a Contributor Licence Agreement?
+## Why do we need a Contributor Licence Agreement?

 At passbolt we are required to have an agreement with any one who submits contributions, in order to make sure that we, and the user of our software, are legally entitled to distribute your contributed code anywhere in the world.

 In effect, you still own the copyright but you are giving us a licence.
 You retain the right to modify your code and use it in other projects.

-### How do I sign the Contributor Licence Agreement?
+## How do I sign the Contributor Licence Agreement?

 As part of the pull request process on github you will be asked to electronically sign passbolt CLA, thanks to the [CLA Assistant](https://cla-assistant.io/).
 You only need to do this once.
 You can also print it and send it to us signed by email at [contact@passbolt.com](mailto:contact@passbolt.com)

-### Where can I find the Contributor Licence Agreement?
+## Where can I find the Contributor Licence Agreement?

 We use the [Harmony CLA](http://harmonyagreements.org/faqs.html) to protect your rights regarding any contribution you make to our open source projects.
 You can find our version bellow or on [github](https://gist.github.com/stripthis/fd4d894872fc1503fbbe8e30f3492116).